parduckids/milestone-project-one/README.md

 - The website is easy to navigate and works on every device.
 - The potential customer can book a session, read about the surf school, check the surf lesson packages, prices, address and see and read about the owners and surf insctructors.
 - The information found on the website is giving enough confidence for the users to book a session with the surf school.
 With the call to action buttons it is easy to do so.

+## User Stories:
+ - ### New users

+   - As a new user, I want to be able to easily navigate the website to find information about Wavy Wale and its courses.
+   - As a new user, I want to be able to view detailed descriptions of the different surf courses offered by Wavy wake.
+   - As a new user, I want to be able to easily access the booking form to reserve a session.
+   - As a new user, I want to be able to easily find the contact information for Wavy Wake so I can ask questions.

+ - ### Returning users

+   - As a returning user, I want to be able to quickly access the booking form to make a new reservation.
+   - As a returning user, I want to be able to view any updates or changes to the surf courses offered by Surf Up.

+ - ### Site Owners
+   - As a site owner, I want my website to be accessible and user-friendly on any device.
+   - As a site owner, I want the website to be optimized for performance and functionality on all devices to provide a positive user experience.

 ## Structure :